PHPiotr/com_youtubes/README.md

 com_youtubes
 ============

-A joomla component for managing movies from YT
+A joomla component for managing movies from youtubes